Glutaric acid

 Glutaric acid is the organic compound with the formula C_{3}H_{6}(COOH)_{2}.
 Although the related "linear" dicarboxylic acids adipic and succinic acids are water-soluble only to a few percent at room temperature, the water-solubility of glutaric acid is over 50% (w/w).

 Biochemistry

 Glutaric acid is naturally produced in the body during the metabolism of some amino acids, including lysine and tryptophan.
+It can also arise by chain extension of α-ketoglutarate to α-ketoadipate.

 Defects in this metabolic pathway can lead to a disorder called glutaric aciduria, where toxic byproducts build up and can cause severe encephalopathy.

 Production

 Glutaric acid can be prepared by the ring-opening of butyrolactone with potassium cyanide to give the potassium salt of the carboxylate-nitrile that is hydrolyzed to the diacid.
 Alternatively hydrolysis, followed by oxidation of dihydropyran gives glutaric acid.
 It can also be prepared from reacting 1,3-dibromopropane with sodium or potassium cyanide to obtain the dinitrile, followed by hydrolysis.
 Using periodate, it is obtained from oxidation of 1,3-cyclohexanedione, which proceeds with decarboxylation.